stashed/mongodb/docs/mongodb-sharding.md

 ### AppBinding for SSL

-If `SSLMode` of the MongoDB server is either of `requireSSL` or `preferSSL`, you can provide ssl connection informatin through AppBinding Spces.
+If `SSLMode` of the MongoDB server is either of `requireSSL` or `preferSSL`, you can provide ssl connection information through AppBinding Specs.

 User need to provide the following fields in case of SSL is enabled,